scalingexcellence/usb-iss/README.md

 Todo:

-- Put a timeout on the reads/writes (they occasionally fail)
+- [ ] Put a timeout on the reads/writes (they occasionally fail)
+- [ ] Crete the I2C interface for the MPU6050 gyroscope
+- [ ] Document the server / leds example